2020–21 Detroit City FC season: Knock-Out Stage

-Spring Season
+NISA Legends Cup

 The Spring season began on April 13, 2021, with a bubble tournament named Legends Cup and hosted by Chattanooga FC, with the winner gaining entry into the Spring 2021 Final.
 Phase 2, which is scheduled to begin on May 1, 2021, will be a traditional regular season hosted in each team's markets, the winner of which will face the winner of Phase 1 in the Spring 2021 Final, to determine the Spring champion.

-Detroit City was assigned to the second group of three of three.
+Detroit City was assigned to the second group of three.
 The best team at the end of the group stage qualifies directly to the Legends Cup final, while the second and third seeds will play a semifinal game to determine the second finalist.